 What I Do - A Closer LookSome people are seeking support with something they can't stop doing that is negatively impacting their quality of life.
 For two years I worked with people with drug and alcohol difficulties based at a GP surgery.
 By far, alcohol was the most common drug of choice, and the majority of people suffering from this dependency worked and functioned well on the surface, keeping their difficult attachment to alcohol fairly well hidden.
 At times, family members, affected by their loved one's struggles, seek counselling too.

-I work with adults with eating disorders.
+I work as a therapist with adults with eating disorders.
 The catalyst to my counselling career was a voluntary post I had with a national eating disorders charity; I went on to train with the National Centre for Eating Disorders and more recently I have taken further training in the area of obesity.
 People who are overweight or obese, who also have an eating disorder, would benefit from working with the disorder first of all, and once the relationship with food is under control, weight loss can be treated.

 I commonly find that, underlying the presenting issues that people bring, there is an over-attachment to certain types of emotions, mood patterns, habits of thinking, mindsets that keep them feeling stuck and powerless.
-The work often involves helping people disentangle themselves from these patterns, and become better emotionally regulated and better equipped to deal with the daily ups and downs of life.
+The work often involves helping people disentangle themselves from these patterns, and become more emotionally regulated and better equipped to deal with the daily ups and downs of life.

 Change can be disturbing..
 Change involves choices, throwing up uncertainty, whereas humans like to feel safe and secure.
 As a result we can hold onto old patterns of thinking and behaving that no longer serve us, better the devil you know type of thing.
-I support people to work their way through these changes; I think of myself as a window cleaner, there to enable others to gain a better perspective on their predicament.
+As a counsellor I support people to work their way through these changes; I think of myself as a window cleaner, there to enable others to gain a better perspective on their predicament.

 One area of change common to us all is sickness, death and loss of the loved.
 I held a voluntary post as a bereavement and patient counsellor at a local hospice for six years.
 When a loved one dies, our world can feel alien and lacking in purpose, as though we don't fit any more.
-Grief is a very individual experience and can be extremely painful; part of the work often is to reassure and validate what is happening; also to give support as people gradually take steps to reintegrate themselves into the mainstream of life again.
+Grief is a very individual experience and can be extremely painful; part of the work of therapy often is to reassure and validate what is happening; also to give support as people gradually take steps to reintegrate themselves into the mainstream of life again.

 Is Counselling for you?The fact that you are looking through a Counselling website suggests you are experiencing some kind of difficulty in your life at the moment.
 Perhaps your dis-ease is hard to define; or maybe you are reacting to specific events.
-Relationships, getting along with others can sometimes be challenging, and stress and depression are frequent reasons why people seek therapy.
+Relationships, getting along with others can sometimes be challenging, and stress, anxiety and depression are frequent reasons why people seek therapy.
 Some questions that people often ask at the enquiry stage are to be found on the Fees and Other Questions page.

 There are so many different schools of therapy out there.
 You will find plenty of information about this online.
 It is also important to pay attention to the feelings that arise in you when searching for and making contact with counsellors, as the relationship between the two of you is a central ingredient in a successful outcome.